niknak1379/ObsidianNotes/content/05-Project-Docs/Price Tracker Bot/Price Tracker Kanban.md

 	3. [x] if the lowest Price Notify via bot function
 - [x] main:
 	1. call init crawler
+- [x] alright i need there to be data so that i can do a pipeline on them
 - [ ] it has field called projection for specifying what to return, dont return the date and price for the get stuff
 	1. [x] change query for discord bot get queries to not return price history
 	2. [x] only return pricer tracking html list for crawler get method